Skip to content

 • Different specs on different branches

-If two tasks touch the same high-churn module, prefer serial execution or split the module boundary first.
+If two tasks touch the same high-churn module, share mutable resources, or cannot get isolated workspaces with a safe integration path, prefer serial execution or split the boundary first.
+A successful task claim is an ownership lock, not a filesystem or Git lock.

 Solo concurrency is mostly about not losing context: